Études/Circle Electric. The Australian Ballet

 The story of Li Cunxin, current artistic director of Queensland Ballet, and his journey from China to the West, is well-known from Li’s autobiography Mao’s Last Dancer, published in 2003.
 But the Immigration Museum’s exhibition, subtitled ‘A Portrait of Li Cunxin’ also seen last year in Brisbane, adds very nicely to that story.
 In one exhibition case, for example, there is a handwritten document that is a draft of Mao’s Last Dancer.
 The ‘devices’ we use these days for drafting material for publication clearly were not as ubiquitous then as they are now.

 But there are some very personal items in this exhibition and many are quite moving.
 In particular, there is a short film, around 8 minutes of footage, in which Li’s parents are interviewed about their son.
 They give their side of the story (in their language but translated with subtitles) including their thoughts on seeing Li performing in Nutcracker with Houston Ballet when they were first permitted to visit him.
 ‘But didn’t you get dizzy?’ his mother says talking about Li’s astonishing capacity for performing multiple (and I mean multiple) pirouettes.
 Three tiny folding stools are another memento from Li’s days in China.
 They were made by Li’s father for his family of nine to use around the small table at which they ate.
-It conjured up some quite lovely images of a family that seemed so closely knit in its poverty
+It conjured up some quite lovely images of a family that seemed so closely joined together in poverty

 There are also some beautiful photos of Li and his fellow artists, mainly from his days at Houston Ballet where he was mentored by artistic director Ben Stevenson.
 And another filmed segment gives us an insight into Stevenson’s thoughts on Li’s story.